 VA Certificate of Eligibility

-What It Proves, How to Get It, and What to Watch For
+What It Proves and What to Watch Before Closing

-VA loans don't require a down payment, but you still need to prove you're eligible.
+VA loans don’t require a down payment, but you still need to prove you qualify.

-That proof comes in the form of a VA Certificate of Eligibility.
+That proof is your VA Certificate of Eligibility.

-Here is what the COE is, who qualifies, how to get it, and what to watch for before closing.
+This guide covers what the COE proves, who qualifies, how to get it, and what to look at before you sign.

-What the VA COE Is and What It Doesn't Mean
+What the VA Certificate of Eligibility Is and What It Doesn’t Mean

-A VA Certificate of Eligibility is a document from the Department of Veterans Affairs.
+A VA Certificate of Eligibility is an official document from the Department of Veterans Affairs.
 It tells your lender that you meet the service requirements for a VA-backed home loan.
-That's it.
+That’s all it does.
 It is not a credit check.
-It is not a loan approval.
-It doesn't say anything about your income or your debt.
+It is not an income review.
+It says nothing about your debt or your savings.

 This distinction matters because a lot of buyers assume the COE is the hard part.
-It isn't.
-Getting the COE is straightforward.
-What comes after it — verifying your income, your credit, your debt-to-income ratio — that's where the actual qualification work happens.
-The VA Home Loan Guaranty program has backed more than 28 million loans since 1944, per VA data.
-But every one of those borrowers still had to meet a lender's credit and income standards, regardless of what the COE said.
+It isn’t.
+Getting the COE is straightforward for most service histories.
+The real qualification work comes after — income, credit, and debt-to-income ratio.
+The VA Home Loan Guaranty program backed its 29 millionth loan in August 2025, per a VA press release marking that milestone.
+But every one of those borrowers still had to meet a lender’s credit and income standards after the COE was in hand.

-One more thing worth knowing: the VA COE for a home loan is different from other documents that share a similar name.
-The VA also issues a COE for education benefits through the GI Bill.
-Some states use the term "certificate of eligibility" for unrelated purposes.
-If you're searching for information on the home loan COE, make sure the source is specifically about the VA Home Loan Guaranty program.
+One more thing worth knowing: the VA also issues a COE for education benefits under the GI Bill.
+Some states use “certificate of eligibility” for unrelated programs.
+If you’re searching for information about the home loan COE, make sure the source is specifically about the VA Home Loan Guaranty program.

 Who Qualifies for a VA COE

-The VA extends COE eligibility to several groups.
-Each has its own minimum service requirements.
-Active-duty service members, veterans, National Guard and Reserve members, and certain surviving spouses can all qualify.
-The specific length-of-service requirements depend on when and how you served.
+The VA extends COE eligibility to active-duty service members, veterans, National Guard and Reserve members, and certain surviving spouses.
+Each group has its own minimum service requirements, and the thresholds depend on when and how you served.

-The table below shows the general requirements by category.
+The table below shows general requirements by category.
 These are the baseline thresholds.
-If you were discharged for a service-connected disability or other qualifying reason, the requirements may differ.
-Your lender can help you sort out where you fall when they pull your COE.
+If discharge occurred because of a service-connected disability or another qualifying reason, the requirements may differ.
+A lender experienced with VA loans can sort out where you fall when they pull your COE.

 Service Category Minimum Service Requirement Notes